RaghavSEGA/Metareview/README.md

 docker run -p 8501:8501 -v $(pwd)/.streamlit/secrets.toml:/app/.streamlit/secrets.toml metareview-tool
 ```

+Docker isn't required, though — it's just a convenient way to ship the Chromium install alongside
+the app.
+Running it directly on a host works the same way as the Local run section above (`pip
+install -r requirements.txt`, `playwright install chromium`, `streamlit run app/streamlit_app.py
+--server.port=8501 --server.address=0.0.0.0`), kept alive with whatever process manager Sega
+already uses for long-running services (systemd, pm2, supervisord, etc.) instead of a container.

 Put this behind whatever Sega already uses to expose internal tools (a reverse proxy, an
 internal load balancer, a VPN-only network) — **do not expose this directly to the public
 internet** even with the OTP gate in place.
 OTP-over-email is a reasonable stopgap for a small
 trusted pilot, not a substitute for being on internal infrastructure.

+### Streamlit Community Cloud

+Community Cloud (the free `share.streamlit.io` hosting that deploys straight from a GitHub
+repo) works for this app, but it gives you no shell/sudo access, so neither the Dockerfile nor
+the Local run section's `playwright install --with-deps chromium` step can run there directly.
+Two things this repo ships to cover that gap:

+- **`packages.txt`** (repo root) — Community Cloud auto-detects this file and apt-installs
+  whatever's listed, one package per line; it's the OS-level libraries Chromium itself needs to
+  run, equivalent to the Dockerfile's `--with-deps` flag.
+Already included here — no edits
+  needed unless Chromium's own dependencies change in a future Playwright release.
+- **The Chromium *browser binary*** is a separate problem `packages.txt` doesn't solve —
+  `pip install -r requirements.txt` installs the `playwright` Python package but never
+  downloads the actual browser, and Community Cloud's build step has no hook to run a follow-up
+  `playwright install chromium` command the way Docker's `RUN` step does. `app/metacritic.py`
+  handles this by installing it lazily instead: the first time the Playwright fallback tier is
+  actually needed, it installs the browser on the spot (see
+  `_ensure_playwright_chromium_installed()`), then proceeds.
+That first fallback fetch in a
+  freshly-started app will be slower (a one-time ~150–300MB download) than every one after it;
+  this repeats after every cold start / redeploy, since Community Cloud's filesystem doesn't
+  persist across those — that's expected, not a bug.
+If the install itself fails (e.g. no disk
+  space), it's reported as that review's fetch error same as any other Playwright failure,
+  rather than crashing the run.

+If you hit an apt dependency error on `packages.txt` after a Streamlit-side base-image update,
+or a Playwright error about unmet dependencies after upgrading `playwright` in
+`requirements.txt`, try pinning to a slightly older `playwright` version first — Community
+Cloud's Debian image has occasionally lagged what the newest Playwright releases expect.

 ### Upload size limit